ethereum/ERCs/ERCS/erc-xxxx.md

 ---

 ## Abstract
-This proposal establishes a standardized interface and functionality for applications to discover user addresses that may not be readily available from an EOA.
-Specifically discovering addresses and smart accounts that may have been deployed or configured using a signing key that is not the standard Ethereum secp256k1 curve.
+This proposal establishes a standardized interface and functionality for applications to discover user accounts besides the readily available EOA.
+Specifically discovering normal accounts and smart accounts that may have been deployed or configured using a signing key that is not the standard Ethereum secp256k1 curve.
 The objective is to ensure uniformity of address retrieval across applications, and domains.

 ## Motivation
 The recent progress in account abstraction has led to significantly increased flexibility enabling use cases such as multi-signature transactions, social recovery, contract/account whitelisting, session keys and much more.
 However, with increased flexibility there comes an increased complexity.
 One area of increased complexity is account fragmentation -both at the EOA and smart account level - following from the inability to correctly identify all existing addresses by a user.
 In this EIP we present a potential solution that aims to unify the discovery and handling of such accounts.